consortium-chat/myrmidon/readme.md

 4. Run `poetry install` to install dependencies.

-5. Create a `.env` file in the root directory of the project.
-Set the `DISCORD_TOKEN` environment variable to your Discord bot token.
-You can generate a new token in the [Discord Developer Portal].
+5. Copy the `.env-template` file to `.env` and fill in the values.
+You can generate a new Discord token in the [Discord Developer Portal].

-7. Run `poetry run python bot.py` to start the bot.
+6. Run `poetry run python .` to start the bot.

 [Python 3.11]: https://www.python.org/downloads
 [Poetry]: https://python-poetry.org